kristapsdz/acme-client-portable/README.md

 [letskencrypt](https://github.com/kristapsdz/letskencrypt) with goop to allow compilation and secure operation on Linux, Mac OS X, and FreeBSD (hence "-portable").
+You will, however, need [libbsd](https://libbsd.freedesktop.org/wiki/) to compile on Linux.

 This repository mirrors the master CVS repository: any source changes will occur on the master and be pushed periodically to GitHub.
 If you